Open-source economics: Corporate incentives

 Corporations have several incentives to contribute to open-source projects, including talent acquisition.
-Some software developers are huge proponents of open-source software, and if they have used a company’s open-source software, or are aware of it, they may be more interested in working for that company.
+Some software developers are huge proponents of open-source software, and if they have used a company's open-source software, or are aware of it, they may be more interested in working for that company.
 For example, Twitter created Bootstrap, an easy-to-use framework for designing websites.
 Bootstrap is very popular and is used by many people.
 Therefore, by open-sourcing Bootstrap, Twitter is able to increase brand awareness due to the large number of people developing products with their software, which should help them attract talent.

-It is common for companies to not open-source core parts of their products that are critical for business, but helpful auxiliary processes and infrastructure.
-This way, through open sourcing they get all the positive aspects of talent acquisition and branding, and do not give up market share.
+For many businesses, the decision on what parts to release as open source is an exercise in weighing factors against each other.
+A common way of doing this is releasing the tools and infrastructures that support the product, but keeping the product itself proprietary.
+This way, they can benefit from enhanced reputation and the recruitment of talented engineers without giving up their competitive edge.

 By making a product open-source, more people can contribute.
 These contributions can help develop the software faster, so it may also be beneficial for companies to open-source to get free help.

 Effect on corporations

 Monopolies

 Open-source software can help protect against monopolies.
-For example, the rise of GNU/Linux, an open-source computer operating system, helped prevent Microsoft from being considered a monopolist.
+For example, the rise of Linux, an open-source computer operating system, helped prevent Microsoft from being considered a monopolist.
 Microsoft considered Linux to be their main competitor during the 1990s.
 Many computer makers offer Linux or Windows for their users, and a large percentage of mobile phone and tablet operating systems are Android, which is a Linux variant.
 Not only are monopolies affected, but several other businesses with strongholds are affected.
 Microsoft Office has open-source competitors such as LibreOffice.